 User Research Case Study with Metro

 Since fall 2014, we've been working with Capital Metro to improve the Central Texas transit system.

 Capital Metro wanted to improve people’s experience using public transportation.
 We’ve conducted many user experience research studies and partnered with skilled design and advocacy teams to make it happen.

 Our field research took us to bus stops and rail stations in Austin and Leander to talk to hundreds of people about how they use Capital Metro transit, its website and its app.
 This gave us a solid understanding of riders’ needs, which informed future redesign efforts.

-We then provided testing for our partners Sherry Matthews Advocacy Marketing and Blink, Inc. to use in a web redesign and app overhaul.
-The final redesign incorporating this rich research is due to roll out later this year.
+We then provided testing for our partner Sherry Matthews Advocacy Marketing to use in a web redesign and app overhaul.
+The final redesign incorporating this rich research launched in 2016.

 How User Research Can Work For You